-Cranes should have appropriate hydraulic oil, lubricants, and other auxiliary items required for operation in very cold temperatures.
+Cranes should have appropriate hydraulic oil, lubricants, and other auxiliary items required for operation in sub-zero temperatures.
 Operate individual crane functions to ensure they are sufficiently warmed prior to performing a lift.

-Operation of cranes at full rated capacities in temperatures between $-9^{\circ}C$ ($15^{\circ}F$) and $-40^{\circ}C$ ($-40^{\circ}F$) or lower should be accomplished only by competent operators who possess the skill, experience, and dexterity to ensure smooth operation.
+Operation of cranes at full rated capacities in temperatures between -9°C (15°F) and -40°C (-40°F) or lower should be accomplished only by competent operators who possess the skill, experience, and dexterity to ensure smooth operation.
 Shock loading shall be avoided.